epic-open-source/seismometer/docs/user_guide/index.rst

 View the amount of time that a prediction provides before an event of interest.
 These analyses implicitly restrict data to the positive cohort, as that is expected to be the time the event occurs.
-The visualization uses standard box-and-whisker plots where each quartile of the subpopulation has a vertical line, the inner box representing the inner quartiles with mean.
+The visualization uses standard violin plots where each quartile of the subpopulation has a vertical line, the inner box representing the inner quartiles with mean.
 When the cohorts overlap significantly, this indicates the model is providing equal opportunity for action to be